Top Five Credit Card Providers in Australia

 Top Five Australian Credit Card Providers*

-Commonwealth Bank is one of Australia’s largest providers of banking services, and currently the largest credit card provider by market share.
+Commonwealth Bank is one of Australia's largest providers of banking services, and currently the largest credit card provider by market capitalisation.
 The Commonwealth Bank Group includes Bankwest, Colonial First State and CommSec (online stock broking).

-- Types of cards available: Student credit cards, low rate, low fee, Awards and business credit cards.
+- Types of cards available: Low rate, low fee, Awards and business credit cards

 - CommBank credit card rewards: Get rewarded with Commbank Awards when you spend using an Awards credit card.
 Commbank Awards is the largest rewards program of any bank in Australia.

 - Other features of CommBank credit cards: Depending on the card you choose, you could get access to additional features including international travel insurance, purchase protection insurance and extended warranty coverage.

-Another of Australia’s “big four banks”, Westpac has around 9 million consumer customers in Australia.
-Its credit card lending portfolio includes products from Westpac Banking Corporation, as well as St.George, Bank of Melbourne and BankSA.
+Another of Australia's "big four banks", Westpac's credit card lending portfolio includes products from Westpac Banking Corporation, as well as St.George, Bank of Melbourne and BankSA.

-- Types of cards available: Low rate, low fee and rewards credit cards make up the suite of Westpac credit cards.
+- Types of cards available: Low rate, low fee, balance transfer, and rewards credit cards make up the suite of Westpac credit cards

 - Westpac credit card rewards: The Westpac Altitude Rewards program allows you to earn points when you spend with a rewards credit card.
 You can convert Altitude Rewards to frequent flyer points with five different airline partners.

 - Other features of Westpac credit cards: Gold, platinum and black Westpac credit cards come with a range of perks, which could include complimentary insurance options and airport lounge passes depending on the card you choose.